In an economic crisis, countries often need financing to help them overcome their balance of payments problems. Since its creation in June 1952, the

 Duration.
 The length of a SBA is flexible, and typically covers a period of 12–24 months, but no more than 36 months, consistent with addressing short-term balance of payments problems.

 - Normal access.
-Borrowing limits were doubled in 2009 to give countries access of up to 200 percent of quota for any 12-month period, and cumulative access over the life of the program of up to 600 percent of quota, net of scheduled repayments.
+Following implementation of the 14th Review quotas in early 2016, borrowing limits were increased to give countries access of up to 145 percent of new quota for any 12‑month period, and cumulative access over the life of the program of up to 435 percent of new quota, net of repayments.

 - Exceptional access.
 The IMF can lend amounts above normal limits on a case-by-case basis under its Exceptional Access policy, which entails enhanced scrutiny by the Fund’s Executive Board.
 During the current global economic crisis, countries facing acute financing needs have been able to tap exceptional access SBAs.